miyako/4D.tmbundle/README.md

 * object literal
 * collection literal

-not using `beginCaptures` for token sequences; simply markup tokens without context
+not using `beginCaptures` for token sequences; simply markup tokens without context.